Welcome to the Daisy Yellow Kick-Start Prompts!*

 on those instructions for keeping the contents crisp

 which are printed on the outside of boxes of breakfast cereals.

 <titled> Create a fake title page for a short story or novel that you would like to write; if you don't have a story in mind, create a page for the story of your life.
 Pull out a few of your artsy or illustrated books for ideas.
 Think fonts, background color, text, subtitles, etc. Illustrations optional.

 <celebrate> An open-ended prompt to celebrate the beauty and magic of rainbows through your art.
 Do a vivid freestyle embroidery, ideas at Hanna's Dixieland Tree Embroidery and my Just Dream mandala.
 Create an art journal page to celebrate the beauty of rainbows.
-Find creative inspiration in doodling + imagery and a rainbow themed mosaic.

 <chandelier> Create art inspired by a chandelier.
 You could write about an actual chandelier, one from your childhood or a hotel ballroom, a cottage, your grandmother's house.
 Or use embellishments or patterns inspired by chandeliers.
 Design chandelier earrings in silver or telephone wire.

 <trivial pursuit> Use words in the style of The Visual Dictionary or the infamous ransom note to journal your thoughts about something extremely trivial or funny going on in your life.
 Like the fact that you are out of raspberry jam.